 Our mobile devices are continuously with us.
-In clinical environments, this means that they can act like a fomite.
-How can we reduce the risk of a mobile devices transmitting communicable disease?
+In clinical environments, this means that they can act like fomites.
+How can we reduce the risk of a mobile device transmitting communicable disease?

 In truth, proper care of a personal device can pose less risk than communal devices with surfaces that many clinicians touch.
 However, we must take care to wash hands, or sanitize, before each mobile device use.
 This does not change the imperative to wash/sanitize hands before and after any patient contact and to not use mobile devices while interacting with patients.
 In addition, appropriate device care can decrease the likelihood of microbe re-introduction and transport.

-- Never use your a personal device in a room with isolation procedures in place.
+Never use a personal device in a room with isolation procedures in place.

 The keyboards of laptop computers can tolerate disinfectant wipes as long as excess moisture is squeezed out first, thus avoiding liquid seeping under keys and gaining access to sensitive components.